F50 (catamaran): Specifications

 The F50s comprise a one-design development class.
 However, unlike most one-design sail classes with fixed rules, the F50s are being constantly developed with changes implemented on all boats at the same time.
 This prevents technological arms races, while allowing performance improvements.

 Crew

-The F50s have a crew of five, consisting of a helmsman, wing trimmer, flight controller, and two grinders.
+The F50s have a crew of six, consisting of a helmsman, wing trimmer, flight controller, two grinders and a strategist.
 The flight controller controls the F50 using a double twist-grip device, which enables more accurate adjustment of the rake of the daggerboard.
 This relieves the helmsman, who previously flew the boat using twist-grips on the wheel, of flight control duties - allowing them to focus on tactics.
 Additionally, the F50s have active control of the rudder pitch; crews are no longer required to set and lock off the rudder pitch before the start of each race, as was the case with the AC50s in the 2017 America's Cup.
 While racing, crews stay in the windward hull.